LITW-Refined/EZStorage/README.md

 ## Description

 EZStorage (alias Easy Storage) introduces an early-game storage system that scales and evolves as players progress.
-Want to put 100,000 Cobblestone in 1 slot?
+Want to put 100k Cobblestone in 1 slot?
 No problem.
 Blocks in the mod can add a crafting grid, additional storage, and more.
-Also includes integration into some mods easier crafting or additional features!
+Also includes integration into some mods for easier crafting or additional features!

 ## Blocks